 Notably, there is a trading strategy known as the Bollinger Bands Squeeze.
 It consists of finding low-volatility zones highlighted by the BB contraction.
 The squeeze strategy is neutral and gives no clear insight about the market direction.
 So, traders usually combine it with other TA methods, such as support and resistance lines.

 Unlike Bollinger Bands, that is based on SMA and standard deviations, the modern version of the Keltner Channels (KC) indicator uses the Average True Range (ATR) to set the channel width around a 20-day EMA.
 Hence, the Keltner Channel formula would look like this:

 Upper band: 20-day EMA + (10-day ATR x2)

 Lower band: 20-day EMA - (10-day ATR x2)

-Typically, the Keltner Channels indicator tends to be tighter than Bollinger bands.
-Consequently, it may be better suited than BB for spotting trend reversals and overbought/oversold market conditions in a more clear and obvious way.
-In addition, the KC indicator usually provides the overbought/oversold signal earlier than BB.
+Typically, the Keltner Channels tend to be tighter than Bollinger Bands.
+So, in some cases, the KC indicator may suit better than BB for spotting trend reversals and overbought/oversold market conditions (more obvious signs).
+Also, the KC usually provides overbought and oversold signals earlier than BB would.

 On the other hand, the Bollinger Bands tend to represent market volatility better since the expansion and contraction movements are much wider and explicit when compared to KC.
 Moreover, by using standard deviations, the BB indicator is less likely to provide fake signals, since its width is larger and, thus, harder to be exceeded.

-Between BB and KC, Bollinger Bands is the more popular one.
-However, both indicators are good - especially for short-term trading setups - and may also be used together in order to provide more reliable signals.
+Between the two, the BB indicator is the most popular.
+But both tools can be useful in their own way - especially for short-term trading setups.
+Other than that, the two may also be used together as a way to provide more reliable signals.